 One option to resolve this would be to remove the ability for anyone to enter into a new civil partnership from a particular date.
 Thus, ultimately, consigning civil partnerships to history.

-We can forsee problems with this approach:
+We argued there were problems with this approach:

 1. Not everyone wants to get married.
 It’s all about personal choice.
 Those who have experienced divorce may feel marriage is tarnished for them, and women, particularly, may feel that marriage carries patriarchal overtones.
 For some, a civil partnership is a modern, equal way of expressing their partnership.
 In the UK, 17% of same-sex couples have chosen civil partnership over marriage since its introduction in March 2014.